GeoForecastsLab/.github/profile/README.md

 ## GeoForecastsLab 👋

-The "Geoforecast" Initiative is an ongoing public scientific endeavor with a primary focus on predicting earthquakes and mitigating their impact.
+The "Geoforecast" Initiative is an ongoing public scientific initiative with a primary focus on predicting earthquakes and mitigating their impact.